syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/lazy-load-grouping.md

 To enable this feature, need to set the [groupSettings->enableLazyLoading](../../api/grid/groupSettings/#enableLazyLoading) property to **true**.

-The following example demonstrates how to enable the lazy load grouping feature by setting `groupSettings->enableLazyLoading` property.
+The following example demonstrates how to enable the lazy load grouping feature by setting `groupSettings.enableLazyLoading` property.

 {% if page.publishingplatform == "typescript" %}